xmidt-org/mnemosyne/README.md

-# parodus-video
+# mnemosyne
-WebPA client for Video devices
+WebPA Server for mapping between names of devices.